 Scrum Master as Change Agent

 Scrum masters are in a very important position in a company.
-They both have the “battlefield” insights and a 30,000-foot view of how different teams progress on a day to day operation.
+They both have the “battlefield” insights and a 30,000-foot view of how different teams progress on a day-to-day operation.
 How?

 And that’s where every change starts with.
 I even wrote an extensive guide on how to turn Agile Retrospective into an actionable problem-solving tool for executives using the Impediment board.
-With this initiative, scrum masters are in the position to suggest essential changes in an organisation.
+With this initiative, scrum masters are in the position to suggest essential changes in an organization.

 Scrum Master as a Servant Leader

 From the Scrum Guide itself, scrum masters are identified as Servant Leaders.
-This is an essential characterisation of a scrum master because, without the concept of servant leadership, a scrum master won’t be able to fully function in implementing the Scrum Framework.
+This is an essential characterization of a scrum master because, without the concept of servant leadership, a scrum master won’t be able to fully function in implementing the Scrum Framework.
 It also goes back to the idea of being a lighthouse.